python-accelerator-middle-layer/.github/profile/README.md

 **How to provide feedback**

 - If you have issues, put them in the respective repository.
-- For the general feedback, put that in the general discussions [https://github.com/orgs/python-accelerator-middle-layer/discussions](https://github.com/orgs/python-accelerator-middle-layer/discussions).
+- For the general feedback, put that in the general discussions: [https://github.com/orgs/python-accelerator-middle-layer/discussions](https://github.com/orgs/python-accelerator-middle-layer/discussions).